What Is Full-Bodied Wine?

 – Pairs well with rich and fatty foods

 How to Taste and Enjoy a Full-Bodied Wine

-Now that we know what to look for in a full-bodied wine let’s talk about how to taste it.
+Now that we know what is full-bodied wine, let’s talk about how to taste it.

 Many people think tasting wines means just drinking until they feel sick or overwhelmed with alcohol content – but there’s so much more than meets the eye!
 You’ll be surprised at the different flavors and aromas available in these wines.

 Tastes are very personal, so it’s essential to get in touch with your taste.
 When you’re tasting wine, start by looking at it.
 Notice the color and clarity of each sip through your glass before taking another larger mouthful for further evaluation; this will help determine what specific flavors are in there that might not be obvious from just smelling or drinking alone.

 Pay attention to how smoothly these liquid treasures glide down to your swallow versus getting stuck on some parts like nectarines do when dipped into an acidic ingredient such as lemon juice – plus, notice if any particular residue is left on your teeth after you have taken your drink.
 These characteristics will give you a pretty good idea of the body of the wine.

 The next step is to swirl the wine in your glass to release its aromas, then take a small sniff.
 This is where you’ll start to understand the different flavors present in the beverage.